 Due to difficulties in finding a sufficient number of participants to represent all four vulnerable user groups in our interviews, we employed cognitive walkthroughs as a complementary validation approach.
 As this standard validation method is widely used in HCI and software engineering when direct end-user testing is limited or not feasible, this suited our needs \cite{burnett2016gendermag,spencer2000streamlined}.
 This allowed us to systematically assess how users with varying characteristics, such as the elderly, rural, low digital literacy, and colour-impaired, would interact with the prototype.

 We developed four personas to represent our four vulnerable communities: elderly, rural, low digital literacy, and colour-impaired.
-These personas can be found in Appendix D. A cohort of eight participants was then recruited through personal networks to participate in the cognitive walkthrough sessions, with two participants assigned to each persona.
+These personas are in Appendix D. A cohort of eight participants was recruited through personal networks to participate in the cognitive walkthrough sessions, with two assigned to each persona.
 At the beginning of each session, participants were first briefed on the characteristics, goals, and limitations of their assigned persona.
-For the participants assigned to the colour-blind persona, we recommended using a color blind simulator to carry out the cognitive walkthroughs.
-For this group, a short demonstration was conducted on using a colour-blindness simulator to help them get familiar with the simulator.
+For participants assigned to the colour-blind persona, we recommended using a colour-blind simulator to conduct the cognitive walkthroughs.
+For this group, a short demonstration was conducted on using a colour-blindness simulator to help them become familiar with it.
 Each participant then completed ten tasks during the walkthroughs.
-Seven of these tasks overlapped with those used in the interview study, while three were additional tasks specific to each user group.
+Seven of these tasks overlapped with those used in the interview study, while three were additional, task-specific to each user group.
 These tasks are listed in Table \ref{tab:cw_tasks}.
 After completing the walkthrough, participants were engaged in a discussion to reflect on their experiences.
 Each session lasted approximately one hour and was conducted online via Zoom.
-Similar to interviews, we audio-recorded each interview, transcribed it later using Zoom's transcription feature and then performed thematic analysis on these transcriptions.
+Similar to interviews, we audio-recorded each interview, transcribed it later using Zoom's transcription feature, and then performed thematic analysis of the transcriptions.